kahhongt/kahhongt.github.io/_portfolio/portfolio-1.md

 <p align = "left"><em>Figure 2: Sharpe Field with varying fast and slow exponential half-lives</em></p>
 <p align="left"><img src="/images/Trend-following Sharpe Field.png" height="450" width="600" /></p>

-We can then identify the half-life pair that generates the greatest sharpes, and have found that the best combinations tend to involve a fast half-life of ~1, and a slow half-life from 40 to 48.
+We can then identify the half-life pair that generates the highest sharpe ratios, and have found that the best combinations tend to involve a fast half-life of ~1, and a slow half-life from 40 to 48.

-<p align = "left"><em>Figure 3: Results Summary</em></p>
+<p align = "left"><em>Figure 3: Results Summary - Top 5 Sharpe </em></p>
 <p align="left"><img src="/images/Trend-following Results Table.png" height="150" width="210" /></p>

 ### Limitations